artificialsolutions/tie-api-example-telegram/README.md

 ## Setup instructions
 ### Setup a bot with Telegram's Botfather
-1. Telegram uses a bot called "Botfather" to help developers setup projects.
+1. Telegram uses a bot called "Botfather", that works as a wizard, to help developers setup projects.
 In your app, add "Botfather" as a contact.
-2. Start a new chat with Botfather, and send him a message with `/newbot` as text.
+2. Start a new chat with Botfather, and send him "/newbot" as a text message to trigger the setup process.
 3. Follow Botfather's indications to give your bot a new `name`, and `bot_user_name`.
 4. Botfather will now give you an `HTTP_API_TOKEN`.
 Store it somewhere safe, and copy it for the following steps.